Global sell-off, BoE uncertainty, gas prices push sterling lower - Up News Info

 Another headache for traders were the uncertainties linked to what could emerge about the future of monetary policy at the Bank of England meeting on Thursday.

-“The market had been expecting a relatively hawkish” tone from the BoE, Stretch said, adding that risks to the economic recovery have been creeping up recently and that investors might reconsider long bets on a strengthening currency.
+Jane Foley, a strategist at Rabobank, told her clients she might review her targets for the British currency downwards after the BoE meeting.

+“The market is likely coming to terms with diminishing expectations,” she wrote, noting weakening macro indicators such as weak retail sales in July.

-BoE rate-setters who may be tempted to vote next week for an early end to their COVID-19 stimulus plans are likely to hold off for now, with a slowing economy but surging inflation making for a tricky backdrop.
+BoE rate-setters who may have been tempted to vote for an early end to their COVID-19 stimulus plans may hold off for now, with a slowing economy but surging inflation making for a tricky backdrop.

 Last month, Michael Saunders was the only Monetary Policy Committee member to vote for an early end to the British central bank’s purchases of government bonds, on the basis that continued buying risked a more aggressive tightening of monetary policy in future.

 Since then, BoE Governor Andrew Bailey revealed that four of the eight MPC members who voted last month – himself included – thought some initial conditions had been met to begin exploring the possibility of raising interest rates.
-(Reporting by Julien Ponthus; Editing by Emelia Sithole-Matarise)
+(Reporting by Julien Ponthus; Editing by Emelia Sithole-Matarise and Ed Osmond)